-FluShields Looks Into The Question Of How Safe Face Masks Really Are
+FluShields Looks Into The Question About How Safe Face Masks Really Are

 According to the CDC, it is advised that people wear a face covering or mask to protect their nose and mouth while in the crowd.
-This is another form of public health that people should take to minimize the spread of COVID-19, in addition to social or physical distances, regular handwashing, and other prevention steps.
+This is one form of a public health regimen that people should be doing to minimize the spread of COVID-19, in addition to social or physical distances, regular hand washing, and other prevention steps.

 👇 FluShields donates 3% of every order you place.
 You can top, round up, or give as much as you fancy at checkout.
 Our team and our customers like you are proud to have...

 Click the tiny info button for details 👆

 Two convincing case reports also indicate that N95 or KN 95 face masks can prevent transmission in high-risk scenarios.
 In one scenario, a man flew from China to Toronto and then tested positive for COVID-19.
 He was wearing a KN95 mask on the flight, and all 25 people nearest to him tested negative for COVID-19 on the flight.
 In another scenario, at the end of May 2020, two hairstylists in Missouri had close contact with 140 clients when they were ill with COVID-19.
 All were wearing an N95 face mask, and none of the clients tested positive.